patriceckhart/NeosRulez.DynamicResources/README.md

 # Dynamic resources for Neos CMS

-A package for Neos CMS which render dynamic CSS (SASS) and Javascript resources.
+A package for Neos CMS which render and cache dynamic CSS (SASS) and Javascript resources.

 ## Installation